Primus Telecommunications (Australia): Industry consolidation (2004–2008)

-In early 2007 Primus sold PlanetDomain to NetRegistry for over A$8 million.
+In early 2007, Primus sold PlanetDomain to NetRegistry for over A$8 million.

 In late 2008, Primus acquired Imagineering Data Centre, a Melbourne-based hosting and colocation provider.

 Acquisition of iPrimus (2012–present)

 On 16 April 2012, it was announced that Primus Telecom would be purchased by M2 Group in preparation for the National Broadband Network.

 Primus Telecom was acquired by M2 on 1 June 2012 for $192 million.

-In 2012 iPrimus in conjunction with Hungry Jack's launched a free Wi-Fi service in 348 stores, as part of a $6 million contract with Hungry Jacks parent company, Competitive Foods Australia.
+In 2012 iPrimus in conjunction with Hungry Jack's launched a free Wi-Fi service in 348 stores, as part of a $6 million contract with Hungry Jack's parent company, Competitive Foods Australia.

+In February 2016, M2 Group merged with Vocus Communications, resulting in iPrimus becoming part of the Vocus Group.

 Residential products

 Broadband

 iPrimus is one of Australia's largest telecommunications carriers and offers high-speed broadband through ADSL and ADSL2+, as well as NakedDSL and 3G mobile broadband.
 Primus's DSLAM network is one of the largest in Australia, with more than 66 exchanges.

 Fixed line and mobile

 The iPrimus mobile network is a virtual network operator and uses the Optus network, with 2G and 3G capabilities.
 Primus Telecom also offers a range of home phone and VoIP services.